 An estate plan is a complex, holistic legal compilation of documents that cover end-of-life decisions; caretaking decisions should you become incapacitated, as well as the disbursement of assets you own.

-Over time, life events like births, deaths, or divorces may require changes.
+Over time, life events like marriage, births, deaths, or divorces may require changes.
 If you try to make these edits yourself, there is a potential for errors that could cause significant issues after you pass.
 It can leave your assets and money vulnerable to outside parties with no real ties to you.

 Contact an Attorney to Help Draft or Modify Your Estate Plan

 While a “do-it-yourself” approach to creating or modifying your plan might seem simple and efficient, it may land you in a challenging position.
 An experienced attorney who understands North Carolina law will help guide you in making informed decisions regarding your or your children’s future.
-Call Charlotte Estate Planning today at (704) 766-8836 or complete our contact form to schedule a consultation.

 View All Blogs